-In today’s day and age, there is a substantial and continuous rise in industrialization, urbanization as well as consumerism.
-While societies focus on availing more and more amenities to improve their quality of life, it is equally important to observe that these developments take a heavy toll on our environmental resources.
+In today’s age, there is a continuous rise in industrialization, urbanization and consumerism.
+We focus on availing more and more amenities to improve the quality of life, but it is equally important to observe that these developments take a heavy toll on our environmental resources.

 If a billion people take a step forward, Society takes a billion steps forward!
 If we come together and make the minutest of changes, we will take firm actions against environmental damage and pave way for a world that is more sensitive to the collective ecosystem and sustainable.